 The stance will look good and there will be zero body scrub.

 For anything bigger than that you will need to upgrade the suspension first to increase ride height allowing taller, wider tires to fit without any dramas.
-Also a rim with a more negative offset will allow you to fit 33”+ tires.
+Also, a rim with a more negative offset will allow you to fit 33”+ tires.

 What is the Offset of a Ford Ranger Wheel?

 The offset of a standard Ford Ranger 2019 is 55mm.
 If you want to improve your wheel offset, in order to fit wider tires, you can insert a wheel spacer to improve the clearance from the steering knuckle and allow you to upgrade to 33” tire sizes.
+You can check out some Ford Ranger wheel spacer options on Amazon here.

 2019 Ford Ranger Bolt Pattern